whisthq/vm-scripts/README.md

 ### Application Install Scripts

-In addition to the OS-specific scripts, which install the minimum required to make Fractal work optimally on cloud computers, there are usage-specific scripts to install specific applications.
-These scripts are meant for organization here, they are not actually run themselves.
-Instead, we have a PostgresSQL database table which contains per-application commands, as listed in `utils.psm1` and `utils.sh`, which are called when users select the application(s) they want to install on our website.
-They are listed in their own scripts and callable from the cloud scripts for testing purposes.
+In addition to the OS-specific scripts, which install the minimum required to make Fractal work optimally on cloud computers, there also are functions to install specific applications.
+These functions are listed in `utils.psm1` and `utils.sh`, and are stored in a PostgresSQL database table which contains per-application commands, which are called when users select the application(s) they want to install on our website.
 Some of the softwares listed here cannot actually be installed through PowerShell/Bash, but are listed for potential manual install:

 - Gaming Script
   - Nvidia GeForce (Windows only)